Stringy invariants for horospherical varieties of complexity one: The arc space of a horospherical variety of complexity one

 \subsection{Motivic volumes}

-We use the setting of Notation~\ref{n:setting-arc}.
-Assuming that $X$ is smooth, we will compute the motivic measure of the fibers of $\val$.
+Assuming that $X$ is smooth, we now compute the motivic measure of the fibers of the map $\val$ from Theorem~\ref{t:arc-horo}.

-We start by studying the truncations of arcs in the set $X_\Gamma$ of $K$-valued formal arcs on $X$ whose generic point is contained in the open subset $\Gamma \times G/H$ of $X$.
+We start by studying truncations of arcs in $X_\Gamma$.
 Using the discoloration morphism, we may assume that $\DF$ has trivial coloration, so that $X= G \times^P V(\DF)$.
 Recall that there is a surjective quotient map $\varphi : X \to G/P$.
 The next result, obtained from Theorem~\ref{t:arc-horo}, gives a comparison between the jet spaces of $X$ and those of the flag variety $G/P$.
-For the truncations of arcs we use the same notation as in Equation~\eqref{e:tronc}.